 Self-Hosted Discord Alternative: Haven

-While I'm not as much of a gamer as I once was, I still manage to find the odd evening for a game, and it's typically handy to have a voice chat option when gaming with friends.
-While a few more modern games (and now Steam) have voice chat built into them, I generally prefer having an independent solution for this and you won't find me playing modern (or even recent, titles).
+I'm not the gamer I once was, but I still manage the odd evening game.
+Now as before a voice chat option when gaming with friends is a necessity.
+While a few more modern games (and now Steam) have voice chat built into them, I generally prefer having an independent solution for this.
+I also mainly play old titles in any case.

 I've used a variety of things for this in the past, including Ventrilo, the until-recently home of this in Discord, and I'm currently hosting Teamspeak.
-In the case of Discord (which I've ceased using), I tend not to use 90% of it's 'features' (many of which are to me more in the realms of social media) and instead I'm simply after some basic chat (+GIFs) and voice chat capability, screen sharing is a bonus.
-With Discord (among other things) moving to implement age verification, many others also seem to be intending to leave; this serves as a bit of a template for one option: host a server for your friends/group/community/family.
+In the case of Discord - which I've ceased using - I tend not to use 90% of it's 'features' (many of which are to me more in the realms of social media) and instead I'm simply after some basic chat (+GIFs) and voice chat capability, screen sharing is a bonus.
+With Discord (among other things) moving to implement age verification, many others also seem to be intending to leave; this serves as a bit of a template for one option: host a server for your family/friends/community/group.

 The first alternative I've looked at is Teamspeak, a free (but not open source) voice chat application, which as noted above I'm currently hosting on my Proxmox server.
 In general, this works fine for my typical use case over a local connection (playing a game with my partner, who's in another room).
 However, in order to invite other friends to this server, I'd need to open respective ports on my router in order for them to access the server (and probably would need a static IP).
 With a hosted virtual private server (VPS) this is probably something I'd go for (there are providers which specifically host Teamspeak servers if that's what you're after).